commercetools/commercetools-docs-kit/packages/gatsby-transformer-mdx-introspection/README.md

 ## Known issues

-- The plugin has to parse the MDX separately (and therefore twice in the site build) because `gatsby-plugin-mdx` does lazyly evaluate the AST property on the Mdx GraphQL provided, which means it's available to components using GraphQL but not to other plugins that read from the GatsbyJS Node Objects in earlier build phases.
+- The plugin has to parse the MDX separately (and therefore twice in the site build) because `gatsby-plugin-mdx` does lazyly evaluate the AST property on the MDX GraphQL provided, which means it's available to components using GraphQL but not to other plugins that read from the GatsbyJS Node Objects in earlier build phases.
   - In addition, the plugin has to parse **all** of the MDX upon transforming because it generates Gatsby data nodes from the components, so it can't lazily parse the code like `gatsby-plugin-mdx`.
 Caching helps alleviate this problem, however.

 ### Differences between MDX and output